hridyeshh/Portfolio/README.md

 - **AI Chat Assistant**:
   - Ask anything about Hridyesh’s background, skills, or projects
-  - Answers are formatted as a summary paragraph and bullet points, with numbers highlighted
   - Supports Markdown rendering for rich, readable responses

 - **Dynamic Experience & Projects**: